Shark Pet Plus Review

 Maintenance

 General maintenance is a breeze.
-We like that you can easily rinse and remove everything and that the filters have a built-in pictogram so new owners can see how they sit on top of each other.
+I like that you can easily rinse and remove everything and that the filters have a built-in pictogram so new owners can see how they sit on top of each other.
 This makes the whole process uncomplicated and straightforward.

 Uphostery & Attachments